Link equality: scandals, intrigues, investigations

 Go to Site Structure > Visualization.
 You will see your site structure visualized as an interactive graph of pages and connections between them.
 Look for those long tails of nodes — those are your long redirect chains.
 Analyze them in order to make a decision on whether their presence is justified.

 I have mentioned earlier that it is not guaranteed that your JS links will be crawled and indexed, especially when it comes to onclick="window.location=".
 Instead, it is highly recommended to use "a hrefs".

 In the situation with multiple links to the same URL, you have to make sure that the first link that counts has the best anchor text.

-When you are in WebSite Auditor's project, go to Pages and in the All pages section, click on any page that you are interested in.
+When you are in WebSite Auditor's project and you want to check your anchor texts, go to Pages and in the All pages section, click on any page that you are interested in.
 Below you will see the Links to page section where you can find out whether you have multiple links to this particular page.
-If it is the case, then analyze the anchors and, if necessary, make changes:
+If it is the case, then analyze the anchor texts and, if necessary, make changes:

 So, bad news or good news, now you know that not all links are created equal, and they have some curious tendencies.
 While your in-content links, both internal and external, are the ones of higher SEO value, you should also pay attention to functionality of all the links that you place on your page.
 Consider which links will be the most effective, such as having only the most useful placed on your home page, will be a good step towards food internal linking strategy.

 Armed with this knowledge, you can supplement not just your site structuring, but your link building efforts as well.